 Paul Paparella / email@example.com

 Louise Meintjes is an Associate Professor of Music and Cultural Anthropology at Duke University and the principle consultant and voice of Afropop Worldwide’s “The Zulu Factor.”
 She has authored “Sound of Africa!
 Making Music Zulu in a South African Studio” (Duke U. Press, 2003) and, most recently, "Dust of the Zulu: Ngoma Aesthetics after Apartheid" (Duke U. Press, 2017).
-Louise is a Nathional Humanities Center Fellow.
+Meintjes is a National Humanities Center Fellow.

-Tsitsi Jaji is an associate professor of English at Duke University with expertise in African and African American literary and cultural studies, with special interests in music, poetry, and black feminisms.
+Tsitsi Jaji is an Associate Professor of English at Duke University with expertise in African and African American literary and cultural studies, with special interests in music, poetry, and black feminisms.
 Her book, Africa in Stereo: Music, Modernism and Pan-African Solidarity (Oxford), won the African Literature Association’s First Book Prize.
-She is now at work on two new projects: Cassava Westerns, a study of how global Black writers and artists reimagine the American frontier myth and Classic Black, a study of poetry set to music by black concert music composers.
+Jaji is now at work on two new projects: Cassava Westerns, a study of how global Black writers and artists reimagine the American frontier myth and Classic Black, a study of poetry set to music by black concert music composers.

 Taylor Black is a Assistant Professor of English at Duke University.
 He has published on twentieth century American literature, popular music, gender and sexuality studies, queer theory, ontology and theories of becoming and, above all, the subject and practices of style in Women’s Studies Quarterly, American Quarterly, Discourse and the Journal of Popular Music Studies.
-Black is the co-editor of the Spring 2016 issue of WSQ, "Survival," with Frances Bartkowski and Elena Glasberg.
+Black is co-editor of the Spring 2016 issue of WSQ, "Survival".

 Jeff Storer is a Professor of the Practice of Theater Studies at Duke and co-founder and Artistic Director of Manbites Dog Theater, a professional company founded in 1986.
 He is co-author of Indecent Materials, Tune of Tommy, Hotline and an adaptation of Allan Guganus' Plays Well With Others.
 He has directed in New York City; Portland, Oregon; Boston; Winter Park, Florida and Dallas.